“`html

 Some app startups strive to be the next Angry Birds.
 Other mobile startups use app development for rapid growth to make hundreds of millions of dollars.

-Thanks to plug-and-play platforms like BuildFire, creating a successful mobile app is easier than ever.
+Thanks to plug-and-play platforms like Buildfire, creating a successful mobile app is easier than ever.
 Having an understanding of the factors that go into valuing an app can help you build your app business with value in mind right from the start.

 Many of the processes outlined above, from keeping accurate records of financials, traffic, and growth, to developing your app using coding and documentation best practices, are much easier to implement in the early stages of your app business.